Decay of weakly charged solutions for the spherically symmetric Maxwell-Charged-Scalar-Field equations on a Reissner-Nordstr\"{o}m exterior space-time: Reduction of the Cauchy problem to a characteristic problem and global control of the charge

 In spherical symmetry, some point-wise decay rates propagate, at least in the past of a forward light cone.
 This is important to derive point-wise decay estimate, because in the proofs of section \ref{pointwise}, an initial decay estimate is needed for $D_v \psi$ on the forward light cone $\{ u=u_0(R)\}$.

-This is also useful to obtain the \textbf{finiteness} \footnote{Notice that we do not prove or require the \textbf{boundedness} of such energy by the initial data.
+This is also useful to obtain the \textbf{finiteness} \footnote{Note that we do not require the \textbf{boundedness} of such energy by the initial data.
 Indeed, for the decay, only the finiteness of these energies is required but \underline{not their smallness}, unlike for the smaller $p$ energies which ensure that the charge $Q$ is small. }of the $r^p$ weighted energies, for larger $p$.

-We now prove point-wise bounds in the past of a forward light cone in the following proposition :
+We now prove point-wise bounds in the past of a forward light cone in the following proposition:

 \begin{prop} In the conditions of Proposition \ref{CharacProp2}, assume moreover that there exists $\omega \geq 0$ and $ C_0>0$ such that